Delegator FAQs

 By delegating CORE to Validators, CORE holders can help secure the network and share in system rewards.
 Please refer to the detailed guide on CORE Delegation for more details.

-This type of delegation allows BTC and CORE token holders to support specific validators by delegating their tokens to them.
+This type of delegation allows Bitcoin and CORE token holders to support specific validators by delegating their tokens to them.
 In return, validators use the aggregated power to secure the network, validate transactions, and produce blocks.
 Delegators share in the rewards earned by their chosen validators, receiving a portion of the transaction fees and block rewards in proportion to their stake.

-7. How can a delegator maximize their rewards?
+6. How can a delegator maximize their rewards?

-8. Can you change your validator once you have delegated?
+7. Can you change your validator once you have delegated?

 -